hieuvp/learning-python/advanced-tutorials/closures/README.md

     """This is the enclosing function"""

     def data_transmitter():
-        """The nested function"""
+        """This is the nested function"""
-        """A function defined inside another function"""
+        """It is a function defined inside another function"""

-        print(message)
+        """The nested functions can access the variables of the enclosing scope"""
+        """They are readonly"""
+        """However, one can use the `nonlocal` keyword explicitly with these variables in order to modify them""" print(message)

     data_transmitter()